Andersanjuan/andersanjuan.github.io/README.md

 # andersanjuan.github.io
-Personal website to display current projects and contact information through git pages as a static website:
+Personal website to display portfolio of current projects and contact information through git pages as a static website:

 https://andersanjuan.github.io/